Canavan disease: History

 Canavan disease was first described in 1931 by Myrtelle Canavan.
 In 1931, she co-wrote a paper discussing the case of a child who had died at 16 months old and whose brain had a spongy white section.
-Canavan was the first to identify this degenerative disorder of the central nervous system, which was later named "Canavan disease".
+Canavan was the first to identify this degenerative disorder of the central nervous system, which was later named Canavan disease.

 Lawsuit

 The discovery of the gene for Canavan disease, and subsequent events, generated considerable controversy.
 In 1987, the Greenbergs, a family with two children affected by Canavan disease, donated tissue samples to Reuben Matalon, a researcher at the University of Chicago, who was looking for the Canavan gene.
-He successfully identified the gene in 1993, and developed a test for it that would enable antenatal (before birth) counseling of couples at risk of having a child with the disease.
+He successfully identified the gene in 1993 and developed a test for it that would enable antenatal (before birth) counseling of couples at risk of having a child with the disease.
 For a while, the Canavan Foundation offered free genetic testing using Matalon's test.

 However, in 1997, after he relocated to Florida, Matalon's new employer, Miami Children's Hospital, patented the gene and started claiming royalties on the genetic test, forcing the Canavan Foundation to withdraw their free testing.
 A subsequent lawsuit brought by the Canavan Foundation against Miami Children's Hospital was resolved with a sealed out-of-court settlement.
 The case is sometimes cited in arguments about the appropriateness of patenting genes.

 Research

 Research involving triacetin supplementation has shown promise in a rat model.
 Triacetin, which can be enzymatically cleaved to form acetate, enters the brain more readily than the negatively charged acetate.
 The defective enzyme in Canavan disease, aspartoacylase, converts N-acetylaspartate into aspartate and acetate.
-Mutations in the gene for aspartoacylase prevent the breakdown of N-acetylaspartate, and reduce brain acetate availability during brain development.
+Mutations in the gene for aspartoacylase prevent the breakdown of N-acetylaspartate and reduce brain acetate availability during brain development.
 Acetate supplementation using triacetin is meant to provide the missing acetate so brain development can continue normally.

 A team of researchers headed by Paola Leone at the University of Medicine and Dentistry of New Jersey, has tried a procedure involving the insertion of six catheters into the brain that deliver a solution containing 600 to 900 billion engineered virus particles.
 The virus, a modified version of adeno-associated virus, is designed to replace the aspartoacylase enzyme.
-Children treated with this procedure to date have shown marked improvements, including the growth of myelin, with decreased levels of the N-acetyl-aspartate toxin.
+Children treated with this procedure to date have shown marked improvements, including the growth of myelin, with decreased levels of the N-acetylaspartate toxin.

 A team of researchers of University of Massachusetts Medical School is working on developing rAAV-based and optimized gene replacement therapy, that would travel across the blood-brain-barrier.

 Researchers discovered the first drug-like inhibitors of N-acetyltransferase.